philrz/super/docs/language/operators/over.md

 entry in the map, and
 * all other values generate a single value equal to itself.

-Records can be converted to maps with the [`flatten` function](../functions/flatten.md) resulting in a map that can be traversed, e.g., if `this` is a record, it can be traversed with `over flatten(this)`.
+A record can be converted with the [`flatten` function](../functions/flatten.md) to an array that can be traversed, e.g., if `this` is a record, it can be traversed with `over flatten(this)`.

 The nested subquery depicted as `<lateral>` is called a [lateral subquery](../lateral-subqueries.md).